Employee Assistance Program (EAP)

 - Provide professional services for remuneration to University departments or agencies of state government.

-Employees working in areas where personal protective equipment is required for eyes, ears, respiratory system, skin, or head should contact the Office of Environmental Health and Safety, 472-4925, for an asessment of need and to determine proper protection solutions.
+Employees working in areas where personal protective equipment is required for eyes, ears, respiratory system, skin, or head should contact the Office of Environmental Health and Safety, 402-472-4925, for an assessment of need and to determine proper protection solutions.

 Once the proper protection assessment identifies the appropriate protective equipment, personal protective equipment items can be purchased through the designated University Prime Supplier Program.
-For ordering details, please contact Purchasing, 472-2126.
+For ordering details, please contact Procurement Services at 402-472-2126.

 It is intended that regular employees who leave UNL will have opportunities for confidential exit interviews.
 Departing employees are to receive questionnaires to be sent to Human Resources.
 If an exit interview is desired, the employee will indicate on the questionnaire, and the interview will be arranged by Human Resources.
 Questions about exit interviews may be directed to Human Resources.